currentuser/currentuser-services-gem/README.md

 ## Usage  (In progress)

+* Use `currentuser_sign_up_url`, `currentuser_sign_in_url` and `currentuser_sign_out_url`in your navigation to allow
+ visitor to sign up, in and out
 * Use `:require_currentuser` as `before_action` to protect your restricted actions
-* Call `currentuser` in your routes definition
 * In any action or view, you can use `currentuser_id` to retrieve the id of the connected user (if any)
-* Use `currentuser_sign_up_url`, `currentuser_sign_in_url` and `currentuser_sign_out_url`in your navigation to allow
- visitor to sign up, in and out

 That's all!
 Note that :

 * you don't need to generate and run migrations.
 Currentuser does NOT rely on your database
-* you don't need to generate a complicated configuration file.
-Currentuser is so simple for now that there would not be much to configure but, in the future, we intend to propose most of the configuration outside of your application.
+* you don't need to generate, analyse and modify a complicated configuration file.

 ### Example